openmobilityfoundation/mobility-data-specification/agency/README.md

 | ----- | -------- | ----------------- | ----- |
 | `message` | Enum |  | See [Message](#message) Enum |

-## pilot-movement-plan
+## pilot_movement_plan

-The pilot-movement-plan API is used for initiating a trip request from a human piloted vehicle.
+The pilot_movement_plan API is used for initiating a trip request from a human piloted vehicle.
 It will be required for ALL trips at the time of departure.
 The API will acknowledge the request with a response containing a permission to proceed and a unique Trip Identifier.

-Endpoint: `/pilot-movement-plan`
+Endpoint: `/pilot_movement_plan`
 Method: `POST`
 Body: